tylerneylon/small_notes/mind_model/mind_model.md

 model, and it also filters that output into the *recent memory* module.

 I've chosen this flow of data carefully.
-In effect, there are two filters on what we store in recent memory: First, when the action model processes a lot of incoming information, it will effectively pay more attention to some information than the rest.
+In effect, there are two filters on what we store in recent memory: First, when the action model receives a lot of incoming information, it will effectively pay more attention to some information than the rest.
 As in a language model, the unused information essentially disappears from the network as it passes through later layers; the attended